gtod/postgres-json/README.md

 ## Status

-Firstly, at at late November 2014 it is little more than a proof of concept.
-If you stumble upon this repo by all means take it for a spin but don't plan a cross country tour.
+This library is **under development**.
+The very simple interface of the persistence model is probably stable and it compiles and seems to work, but there is still much to do before an Alpha release.

 ## Documentation

 Just about everything has a doc string, but that's more for maintainers than users.
-The interface you get per model is just five functions (for now), illustrated below.
+The interface you get per model is just five functions for now, illustrated below.
 Because the interface is baked on demand (per model) there is no source code to bounce to for your interface functions.
 But you can do (in Emacs):
 `slime-documentation` for say `cat:insert`.